Cosack Gooseneck Desk Lamp

 Manufacturer: Gebrüder Cosack, Neheim-Hüsten, Germany.

 Other versions: This Cosack gooseneck desk lamp exists in several colours.
 It is also produced with a rod instead of a gooseneck.
 Made in brass or chrome.
 Also sold with a white switch.
-Designed in the mid 1950s and produced for several years.
-Comparable lamps received an iF-Design Award in 1956.
+This desk lamp was also made with a different lampshade.

 The Gebrüder Cosack (Gecos) company was founded in 1833 as a metal processing plant in Neheim-Hüsten, Germany by Egon, Friedrich and Theodor Cosack together with Gottliebe Tappe.
 It was named Metallwarenfabrik Tapp + Cosack.
 In the beginning they made liturgical items, crosses and upholstery nails made of brass and they also produced kerosene lamps.
 Later the company came to the production of electric lamps.